kels-code/kels-code/README.md

 ## Hi there 👋

+I'm a data analyst with experience in data analysis in python.
+I am currently learning more on topics that I enjoy:

+- Blockchain
+- Gen AI & ML
+- Finance

+Please view my work.
 <!--
 **kels-code/kels-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.